Borderline personality disorder: Differential diagnosis and comorbidity

-A 2008 study stated that 75% of individuals with BPD at some point meet criteria for mood disorders, notably major depression and bipolar I, with a similar percentage for anxiety disorders.
-They found that 73% of individuals with BPD meet criteria for substance use disorders, and about 40% for PTSD.
-A higher proportion of males meet criteria for substance use disorders, whereas females are more likely to have PTSD and eating disorders.
-38% of individuals with BPD were found to meet criteria for ADHD, and 15% for autism spectrum disorder (ASD) in separate studies.

 Mood disorders

 Seventy-five percent (75%) of individuals with BPD concurrently experience mood disorders, notably major depressive disorder (MDD) or bipolar disorder (BD), complicating diagnostic clarity due to overlapping symptoms.
 Distinguishing BPD from BD is particularly challenging, as behaviors which are part of diagnostic criteria for both BPD and BD may emerge during depressive or manic episodes in BD.
-However, these behaviours are likely to subside as mood normalises in BD to euthymia, but typically are pervasive in BPD.
+However, these behaviors are likely to subside as mood normalises in BD to euthymia, but typically are pervasive in BPD.

 Differences between BPD and BD mood swings include their duration, with BD episodes typically lasting for at least two weeks at a time, (Note: An exception is rapid-cycling BD, which can be challenging to differentiate from the affective lability found in BPD.) in contrast to the rapid and transient mood shifts seen in BPD.
 Additionally, BD mood changes are generally unresponsive to environmental stimuli, whereas BPD moods are.
 For example, a positive event might alleviate a depressive mood in BPD, responsiveness not observed in BD.
 Furthermore, the euphoria in BPD lacks the racing thoughts and reduced need for sleep characteristic of BD, though sleep disturbances have been noted in BPD.

 Historically, BPD was considered a milder form of BD, or part of the bipolar spectrum.
 However, distinctions in phenomenology, family history, disease progression, and treatment responses refute a singular underlying mechanism for both conditions.
 Research indicates only a modest association between BPD and BD, challenging the notion of a close spectrum relationship.